Writing a business plan helps you:

 - Is it marketed as a specialist product due to a particular feature?

-- Which of these features are you going to concentrate on?
+- Which of these benefits are you going to concentrate on?

 What is your pricing policy?